flashsherlock/fMRIdata/7T/odor/readme.md

 # gendata.m
 Gernerate data files, including images, timing files, and phy files.

 ## analyze_timing.m
 Generate timing files for each run and a file including all runs.

+## analyze_timing_rating.m
+Generate timing files for the presentation of cue words.

 ## analyze_rating.m
 Analyze ratings for four odors.

+## bottlerate.m
+Analyze ratings for odors presented by bottles.

+## mrirate.m
+Analyze ratings for odors presented by the olfactometer.

 ## generate_img.tcsh
 Convert DICOM files.